gvwilson/thirdbit/_posts/2007/2007-06-18-lack-of-female-authors-in-beautiful-code.md

 ---
-title: "Lack of Female Authors in &quot;Beautiful Code&quot;"
+title: "Lack of Female Authors in Beautiful Code"
 date: 2007-06-18 08:48:30
 year: 2007
 ---